T-Cell Immunotherapies

 Project summary

-In addition, we started with a systematic literature review to identify which patient-reported outcome measures (PROMs) have been used, at which timepoints they have been used and which PROM domains have been affected most in patients with haematologic malignancies treated with CAR T-cell therapy of T-cell engaging antibodies.
+In addition, we are conducting a systematic literature review to identify which patient-reported outcome measures (PROMs) have been used, at which timepoints they have been used, and which PROM domains have been affected most in patients with haematologic malignancies treated with CAR T-cell therapy of T-cell engaging antibodies.

 Achievements